This is a trick question. Its just not helpful to think of fetal position as being anyone's fault.

 We do the best we can given the variables of the day.

 Every woman wants the best birth possible.
 How was she to know that the common postures of our culture, the common furniture designs, might effect her childbearing?
 She does the best she can in the world she grew up in.

 Mothers are often blamed for birth complications when the lack of support in a birth-phobic society has left her neglected, lacking in the knowledge she desires to have and from access to wise care.
 The mother, too, is doing her best in the situation she lives in.
 See the general birthing information section to learn about wise care.

 But, Gail, my friend's doctor [it could have also been a midwife or nurse] didn't let her get out of bed, and she had a cesarean for a long labor.
 Isn't that the doctor's fault?

 It isn't the doctor's wish to have a mother suffer.
 Doctors also practice in a dynamic interaction of hospital administration, colleagues, and limits to training in natural birth solutions.
 Perspectives in what makes a cesarean necessary or acceptable may differ.

 A woman who feels that she had a cesarean for a less than absolute necessity sometimes comes to feel mislead by her sense of trust in routine medical care.
 Assumptions are exposed painfully.
 Anger is an appropriate emotion when we are forced to change our plans beyond our expectations, especially without our voice in the decision.

 We can prevent the blame and shame spiral if we take time to find three things,

-- Empowerment: Information about best maternity care practices is important, and so is serenity and relationships of trust within the birth team are helpful but not always mandatory.
+- Empowerment: Information about best maternity care practices is important, and so is serenity.
+Relationships of trust within the birth team are helpful but not always mandatory.